ray-project/ray/doc/source/cluster/running-applications/job-submission/sdk.rst

 To get information about all jobs, call ``client.list_jobs()``.
 This returns a ``Dict[str, JobInfo]`` object mapping Job IDs to their information.

+Job information (status and associated metadata) is stored on the cluster indefinitely.
+To delete this information, you may call ``client.delete_job(job_id)`` for any job that is already in a terminal state.
+See the :ref:`SDK API Reference <ray-job-submission-sdk-ref>` for more details.

 Dependency Management
 ---------------------